List of awards and nominations received by Yuna: People's Choice Awards

 The People's Choice Awards, officially the E!
 People's Choice Awards since E! took it over in April 2017, is an American awards show, recognizing people in entertainment, voted online by the general public and fans.
 The show has been held annually since 1975.

 Rolling Stone

 Rolling Stone is an American monthly magazine that focuses on popular culture.
 It was founded in San Francisco, California in 1967 by Jann Wenner, who is still the magazine's publisher, and the music critic Ralph J. Gleason.
 It was first known for its musical coverage and for political reporting by Hunter S. Thompson.
 In the 1990s, the magazine shifted focus to a younger readership interested in youth-oriented television shows, film actors, and popular music.
 In recent years, it has resumed its traditional mix of content, including music, entertainment, and politics.

-Europe Awards
+European Awards

 MTV Europe Music Awards

 The MTV Europe Music Awards (EMA) is presented by MTV Networks Europe which awards prizes to musicians and performers.
 Conceived as an alternative to the MTV Video Music Awards and since 2011 other worldwide, regional nominations have been added.